garikAsplund/garikAsplund/README.md

 📺 Writing videos for [Let's Get Rusty](https://www.youtube.com/@letsgetrusty), a YouTube channel with over 100k subscribers

+⛳ Brought [Alpine Meadows Golf Course](https://www.golfalpinemeadows.com/) into the present with [this redo](https://golfalpinemeadows.vercel.app/)

 👁️ Built the [Asia Pacific Conference on Vision 2024](https://apcv2024.com) website in Singapore

 🌸 Simple and clear design for [booking a rental property](https://main--exquisite-maamoul-e81859.netlify.app/) in Wallowa County